 (previously known as Chlorochroma externa)

 The adult moths are green Emeralds, and the wings having a red border.
-The wings also have a vestigial spot in the middle, unlike those of the Emerald Chlorocoma cadmaria.
+The moths also have a dark spot in the middle of each wing, and a plain green abdomen, which distinguish it from the similar Chlorocoma cadmaria.
 The wings are rounded, unlike those of the Emerald Chlorocoma tetraspila.
-The abdomen has a pale dorsal stripe.
 The wingspan is about 2 cms.

 The eggs are round, flattened, and yellow, and covered in minute dimples.
 They are laid singly.

 Peter B. McQuillan, Jan A. Forrest, David Keane, & Roger Grund,

 Caterpillars, moths, and their plants of Southern Australia,

 Butterfly Conservation South Australia Inc., Adelaide (2019), pp. 136-137.